Questions Caregivers Ask

 🌻 ✿ 🌻

-Real questions.
+🌻 Real questions.
 Honest answers.
-From one caregiver to another.
+Shared from one caregiver to another — because if you’re wondering, you’re not alone.

 When you're caring for someone with prostate cancer, questions don’t wait for perfect timing — they show up at 2 a.m., in parking lots, and while folding laundry.